vibe-stack/freed/README.md

-# Freed - 3D Web Editor
+# Gestalt - 3D Web Editor

 A React-first 3D editor with reactive geometry system, built with Next.js and modern web technologies.